 Philadelphia is famous for homegrown talent like Hall & Oates, Teddy Pendergrass, The Roots, Will Smith, Schoolly D, and many others.
 In 1985, Philadelphia and London hosted the dual-venue benefit concert, Live Aid, to raise awareness about the AIDS epidemic.
 Since, Philadelphia has fostered innovations in classical music, opera, R&B and hip-hop, jazz, dancehall, and other genres.
 Though Philadelphia’s musical history and heritage pre-dates the city itself, music is alive and well and very much the heartbeat of the city today.

 Located on Philadelphia’s Avenue of the Arts, the Kimmel Center for the Performing Arts is home to the Fabulous Philadelphians – the world-renowned, Philadelphia Orchestra.
 The symphony, known for the “Philadelphia Sound,” was made famous by the legendary Leopold Stokowski, one of the leading conductors of the 20th century.
 The Center also hosts a variety of world pop and jazz performances, along with classical music performances by the Philadelphia Chamber Music Society and the Curtis Institute of Music.
 The Kimmel Center offers impressive options for meetings and events, including a rooftop atrium, theater, balcony and studio spaces.
 Read more: Performing Arts in Philadelphia

-Situated in historic Fairmount Park, the Mann Center is a 20-acre outdoor venue where Philadelphians and visitors have enjoyed concerts for decades.
-The venue is especially attractive during their outdoor summer concert series.
-The Philadelphia Orchestra has its summer residence at the Mann.
-Pack a picnic on “Picnic Nights” and enjoy a concert under the stars.
+Situated in historic Fairmount Park, the Mann Center is a 22-acre outdoor venue where Philadelphians and visitors have enjoyed concerts for decades.
+The Philadelphia Orchestra has its summer residence at the Mann – the perfect venue to enjoy a concert under the stars.
 The Mann Center’s campus offers unique spaces for corporate events and gatherings.
 Meet in the heart of Philadelphia’s Fairmount Park with panoramic views of the city’s iconic skyline.
 Choose from intimate venues to the TD Pavilion that can accommodate approximately 13,000.

 For over 40 years, the standing-room-only Franklin Music Hall (formerly Electric Factory) has been a premiere indoor venue in the city that has welcomed the top names in entertainment covering all genres and musical tastes.